NikitaZhukovsky/lms-DRF/README.md

 # Learning management system using Django REST Framework
 Feature-rich learning management system.
-You may want to build a learning management system for a school organization or just for the sake of learning the tech stack and building your portfolio, either way, this project would be a good kickstart for you.
+You may want to build a learning management system for a school organization or just for the sake of learning the tech stack, either way, this project would be a good kickstart for you.
-## Current features
+## Current features:

 - Registration and authentication (JWT) of users with email confirmation.
 - Editing a user's profile.